mdsol/knife-flow/README.markdown

 ### promote
 Increments the cookbooks version by 1 digit at the patch level ( i.e. 2.3.1 -> 2.3.2 ) <br />
-Uploads the cookbook by running <tt> knife cookbook upload COOCKBOOK1 COOKBOOK2 </tt> <br />
+Uploads the cookbook by running <tt> knife cookbook upload COOKBOOK COOKBOOK </tt> <br />
-Updates the environments/ENVIRONMENT.json file with the list of COOCKBOOK1 COOKBOOK2 and relative new versions. <br />
+Updates the environments/ENVIRONMENT.json file with the list of COOKBOOK1 COOKBOOK2 and relative new versions. <br />
 Uploads the ENVIRONMENT.json file to the "development" org. <br />
 Commits the changes to the "develop" branch. <br />

-    $ knife promote  ENVIRONMENT(i.e. candidate) COOKBOOK COOCKBOOK ...
+    $ knife promote  ENVIRONMENT(i.e. candidate) COOKBOOK COOKBOOK ...

 This plugin is useful when working on the projects in the "validation" and "performance" stage.
 The "candidate" environment will be used to validate the cookbooks versions.